AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-2.md

 ## Before you start...

-Have you gone over the [S10 Introducing Laravel](session-10/S10-Introducing-Laravel-v11.md) and then [S10 Laravel Boot Camp Part 1](session-11/S10-Laravel-BootCamp-Part-1.md) ?
+Have you gone over the [Introducing Laravel](session-10/S10-Introducing-Laravel-v11.md) and then [Laravel Boot Camp Part 1](session-11/S10-Laravel-BootCamp-Part-1.md) ?

 No?
 Well... go do it...

 We will wait here until you are ready.

+> **Important:** You should understand that whilst you are completing this tutorial, you will only see parts of the application working when a stage is complete.
+>
+> So if you get an error in the browser, it may be because there is something missing.

 # Adding a New Menu Item